 SummaryRead the full fact sheet

-- If you’re concerned about your children’s body image, self-esteem, eating behaviours or physical activity behaviours, consult with your doctor for information and referral.
+- If you are concerned about your child’s body image, self-esteem, eating behaviours or physical activity behaviours, consult your GP for information and support options.

-Be a good body image role model for your children
+Be a positive body image role model for your child

-One of the most influential role models in your children’s life is you.
-Parents can encourage their children to feel good about themselves by showing them how it’s done and leading by example.
+One of the most influential role models in your child’s life is you.
+Parents can encourage their children to feel good about themselves and their bodies by showing them how it’s done and leading by example.

 - Try to avoid labelling foods as ‘good’ or ‘bad‘.
 Instead, focus on the nourishment that food provides and encourage flexibility in eating patterns.
 Assigning moral value to foods can create an unhealthy relationship with food and can create feelings of guilt or shame associated with eating certain foods.
 It can also increase the risk of dieting and disordered eating behaviours.

-- Avoid dieting and don’t encourage your children to diet, regardless of body size, shape or weight.
+- Avoid talking about diets, engaging in dieting, and don’t encourage your child to diet, regardless of body size, shape or weight.
 Dieting can be dangerous as it can cause symptoms such as dehydration, weakness, fatigue, nausea, headaches and constipation, and can lead to inadequate vitamin and mineral intake.
 It’s also a strong risk factor for developing an eating disorder.
-Studies also show that most people who diet regain the weight, or gain additional weight, within a couple of years.
-Talk to your children about the dangers of dieting.
-If you’re concerned about the physical health of your children, or their eating behaviours, consult with your doctor or a dietitian.
+Studies show that most people who diet regain the weight, or gain additional weight, within a couple of years.

-Get your children into the physical activity habit
+Get your child into the physical activity habit

 Studies show that when a person appreciates what their body can do, rather than what it looks like, they tend to feel better about their body and have higher self-esteem.
 Encouraging children to be physically active and engage in activities for fun and physical health can help them to appreciate what their body can do, rather than focusing on their body’s appearance.

 - Make your family an active one.
-Engage in physical activity yourself and encourage your children from an early age to be active right along with you.
+Engage in physical activity yourself and encourage your child from an early age to be active with you.
 For example, take them for strolls in the pram.
 Once they’re old enough, encourage them to walk part of the way.
 Use walks to encourage them to engage their whole body with the environment, using sights, smells, sounds and touch.

 - Emphasise fitness, health, social interaction and enjoyment as the motivations for physical activity, rather than for weight loss or weight management, or to change body size or shape.

-- Try to find a team sport they enjoy.
+- Try to find a team sport your child enjoys.
 Team sports encourage camaraderie, teamwork, competition and mastery of physical skills.
-A child who feels passionate about their sport is more likely to continue playing into adulthood.
+A child who feels passionate about their sport is more likely to continue playing sport into adulthood.

-Help your children to feel confident about themselves
+Help your child to feel confident about themselves

 - Help them to feel able to say ‘no’.
 Encourage them to be assertive if they feel they have been mistreated.